All my enemies will be ashamed and greatly dismayed; They shall turn back, they will suddenly be ashamed.Psalm 6:10(NASB)

-No matter how desperate our circumstance may be and despite being encircled by those who hate us; abuse us and say all manner of evil against us falsely, we can call on the name of the Lord and know that He hears our prayers and cares for all His children.
+No matter how desperate our circumstances may be and despite being encircled by those who hate us, abuse us, and say all manner of evil against us falsely, we can call on the name of the Lord and know that He hears our prayers and cares for all His children.

 Heavenly Father, thank You for the book of Psalms which provides such encouragement and hope when we find ourselves immersed in sorrow and pain, or being mocked and abused by those who despise us.
-Help me to submit to You; resist the devil; maintain my hope in Christ, knowing that the time is fast approaching when You will right all wrongs and judge the world in righteousness.
-Search my heart I pray and show me if there is any sin that needs to be confessed... and thank You that in Christ I have the sufficient strength to come through every circumstance of life victoriously - when I keep my eyes on Jesus and maintain my faith in Your unchanging word.
+Help me to submit to You, resist the devil, and maintain my hope in Christ, knowing that the time is fast approaching when You will right all wrongs and judge the world in righteousness.
+Search my heart I pray, and show me if there is any sin that needs to be confessed... and thank You that in Christ, I have the sufficient strength to come through every circumstance of life victoriously, when I keep my eyes on Jesus and maintain my faith in Your unchanging word.
 Thank You in Jesus' name, AMEN.